AdobeDocs/experience-manager-64.en/help/communities/using/sites-for-developers.md

 ### Community User Groups {#community-user-groups}

-On all author and publish instances, from the [security console](../../sites/administering/using/security.md), locate and remove the [user groups](../../communities/using/users.md) that are :
+On all author and publish instances, from the [security console](../../sites/administering/using/security.md), locate and remove the [user groups](../../communities/using/users.md) that are:

 * prefixed with `community`
 * followed by [unique site id](#community-unique-site-id)